TMS Community ROAR Report

 2022-23 PTA Board of Directors:

 We need YOU to become a member of our PTA!
-You can now pay for your membership online.
+Your student was given a printed PTA Membership form and you can also pay for your membership online.
 Please click the MemberHub link below.

 Your membership dues help pay for activities for the students, donations to the school, and help pay for costs of field trips to keep your cost down.